thiago-a-souza/MongoDB/README.md

 - **D**urable: once a change is committed, they are permanent and will not be lost.

 These properties guarantee the reliability needed for traditional applications, and explains, among other factors, why relational databases have dominated the market.
-However, over the past years, a tremendous amount of devices have been connected to the internet, exploding the demand for data storage.
-Web applications using relational databases were having performance issues to handle huge volumes of data and provide real time responses.
+However, over the past years, a tremendous amount of devices have been connected to the internet, emerging new applications that store non-conventional data (e.g. photos, videos, posts, etc).
+The relational model was neither appropriate nor fast to solve these problems.
+Typical applications using relational databases require a high computing power because they involve complex joins to pull data from different tables.
+When the system has respond to millions of users running operations on huge databases, using the relational model becomes a problem.